-- Attrition is typically highest for refugee employees during their first month at a new job. - Most of the investments covered in this presentation are relatively short-term; past approximately six months, refugee employees are likely to require far less tailored support.
+Attrition is typically highest for refugee employees during their first month at a new job.
+However, by taking steps to set refugee employees up for success from the get-go, you can increase retention rates during this time period and beyond.

+Accordingly, most of the investments covered in this presentation are relatively short-term; past approximately six months, refugee employees are likely to require far less tailored support.
+And, as noted in the previous slide, overall refugee employees tend to have high retention rates relative to their non-refugee counterparts.

 As a bonus, supporting refugee employees will likely benefit other employees, too!
+(For example, training managers to be more responsive to their refugee employees' potential sensitivities will make them better at managing all of their reports.)